SRKadam1/SPUR_Sp21_PSPS/README.md

 * The OpenStreetMaps API via Nominatim has a [strict usage policy](https://operations.osmfoundation.org/policies/nominatim/) so be careful with editing the `sleepy_OSM` or `OSM_geocoding` functions.

 #### Comments on Code
+* In all code, I have used certain datasets.
+You will have to provide your own, relevant datasets (e.g. addresses to geocode, points to geocode, the layers in which to geocode the points).
 * _clean_addresses_postmastr.R_ is only useful if you wish to look "behind the hood" of the `postmastr` procedure.
 See _points_in_layer.R_ for an example of the more practical `postermastr::parse`.
 * Use _points_in_layer.R_ if the relevant polygon geometries (e.g. feeders) are all contained in one file.
 Use _points_in_layer_event.R_  when you need to run a points-in-layer analysis using the geometries from one file, remove all identified points, and repeat the process for each file's geometries sequentially.
    * If relevant polygon geometries are split between many files but the points-in-layer analysis does not need to be done indidivually for each file, consider merging all of the polygon geometries using the following code.